Zoroaster: Date

-There is no consensus on the dating of Zoroaster; the Avesta gives no direct information about it, while historical sources are conflicting.
-Some scholars base their date reconstruction on the Proto-Indo-Iranian language and Proto-Indo-Iranian religion, and thus his origin is considered to have been somewhere in northeastern Iran and sometime between 1500 and 500 BC.
+There is no consensus on the dating of Zoroaster.
+The Avesta gives no direct information about it, while historical sources are conflicting.
+Some scholars base their date reconstruction on the Proto-Indo-Iranian language and Proto-Indo-Iranian religion, while others use internal evidence.
+While many scholars today consider a date around 1000 BC to be the most likely, others still consider a range of dates between 1500 and 500 BC to be possible.